j-artur/bronze/README.md

 This means that, in order for it to run correctly, it must meet the requirements set out in the crate instructions.

+DLLs are included in the `bronze/include/` folder.
+There, there is more information on how to run the application on _Windows_.

+I don't have any more information regarding other operating systems at the moment.

 ## **Classes:**

 - [x] 0: Introduction